German Academy of Sciences at Berlin

-The academy was established in 1946 in an attempt to continue the tradition of the Prussian Academy of Sciences and the Brandenburg Society of Sciences, founded in 1700 by Gottfried Wilhelm Leibniz.
+The DAW was the continuation of the Prussian Academy of Sciences (founded as Brandenburg Society of Sciences in 1700 by Gottfried Wilhelm Leibniz), which after end of war 1945 adapted to new conditions and therefore had performed denazification, changed its structure, its statute and its name.
+It was then reopened 1946 in the Eastern Sector of Berlin by the Russian military government SMAD.
 The academy was a learned society (scholarship society), in which awarded membership via election constituted scientific recognition.
 Unlike other academies of science, the DAW was also the host organization of a scientific community of non-academic research institutes.

 Upon German reunification, the Academy's learned society was dissociated from its research institutes and any other affiliates and eventually dissolved in 1992.
 Since 1993, activities of the AdW's members and college have been continued by the newly established Leibniz Scientific Society (Leibniz-Sozietät der Wissenschaften).
 The AdW's pending and unfinished research projects and holdings were forwarded to and are carried out by the Berlin-Brandenburg Academy of Sciences and Humanities, established in 1992.
 The academy's numerous institutes were dissolved on December 31, 1991, and partially reorganized into other organizations such as the Leibniz Association, the Helmholtz Association of German Research Centres, the Max Planck Society and the Fraunhofer Society.
 A number of minor institutes and associated projects have been preserved and were transferred to other institutions such as the German Archaeological Institute.

 DAW (1946–1972)

-The German Academy of Sciences at Berlin was the successor to the Brandenburg Society of Sciences, which had been founded by Gottfried Wilhelm Leibniz in the year 1700.
+The German Academy of Sciences at Berlin was the successor to the Prussian Academy of Sciences, which had been founded by Gottfried Wilhelm Leibniz in the year 1700.
 After the end of World War II, it was re-established upon the SMAD Order No. 187 of July 1, 1946, Leibniz's 300th birthday.
 The Academy was to become the most eminent scientific institution in Germany.
 Reorganisation was greatly influenced by the ideas of the Academy of Sciences of the Soviet Union.

 To facilitate publishing, the Akademie Verlag was founded in 1946.
 The 250th anniversary in 1950 was boycotted by West Germany in protest of the overwhelming influence of the East German authorities.
 The Socialist Unity Party of East Germany had embraced the two-nation doctrine and increasingly enforced its will upon the electorate to have mostly East Germans elected to the academy in the following decades.